 “Really the only announcement would be to turn on the open sign,” he noted.
 “We don’t want to drive a ton of foot traffic until it’s safe to do so.
 And we don’t want any public sentiment to work against us … it’s really about reading the tea leaves in each local market.”

 While thus far Stephens said Jeremiah’s hasn’t seen a downturn in lead generation, “we’ve adapted quickly to change our discovery day process” and forgo the usual in-person visit to the brand’s Orlando headquarters.

-Using the World Manager platform, a learning management system, Jeremiah’s created a new section specifically for potential candidates that includes all the information and presentations that would normally be provided during the discover day.
+Using the World Manager platform, a learning management system, Jeremiah’s created a new section specifically for potential candidates that includes all the information and presentations that would normally be provided during the discovery day.
 A complete reporting dashboard allows the franchise development team to monitor where candidates are at in the process, and video calls using Zoom “mean we can continue to create and foster the relationship,” said Stephens.

 “Not being able to move people through the funnel is not an option,” he said.

 For acai bowl brand SoBol, which has locations throughout New York plus Connecticut, Massachusetts, Pennsylvania and most recently Chino Hills, California, a built-in emphasis on takeout and delivery is helping mitigate some of the effects of various stay-at-home or shelter-in-place orders.
 While sales are still down slightly, Nick Pesko, SoBol’s director of marketing, said all but two of the brand’s 41 locations are open and right now it’s moving ahead with plans to open three locations in April.